-1. As required by the Companies (Auditors Report) Order 2016 issued by theCentral Government of India in terms of sub-section(11) of section 143 of theAct(hereinafter referred to as the "Order") and on the basis of such checks ofthe books and records of the Company as we considered appropriate and according to theinformation and explanations given to us we give in the Annexure "A" astatement on the matters specified in paragraphs 3 and 4of the Order.
+1. As required by the Companies (Auditor's Report) Order 2016 (theOrder') issued by the Central Government of India in terms of Section 143(11) of theAct we give in the Annexure A a statement on the matters specified in paragraphs 3 and 4of the Order.

-10.Asrequired by Section 143(3) of the Act we report that:
+2. As required by Section 143(3) of the Act we report that:

-(a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.
+a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.

-(b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.
+b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

-(c) The Balance Sheet the Statement of Profit and Loss including Other ComprehensiveIncome the Cash Flow Statementdealt with by this Report are in agreement with the books of account.
+c) The Balance Sheet the Statement of Profit and Loss including Other ComprehensiveIncome the Cash Flow Statement and Statement of Changes in Equity dealt with by thisReport are in agreement with the relevant books of account.

-e) On the basis of the written representations received from thedirectors as on 31st March 2016 taken on record by the Board of Directorsnone of the directors is disqualified as on 31st March 2016 from being appointed as adirector in terms of section 164 (2) of the Act.
+e) On the basis of the written representations received from the directors as on 31stMarch 2020 taken on record by the Board of Directors none of the directors isdisqualified as on 31st March 2020 from being appointed as a director in terms of section164 (2) of the Act.

 ii.
 The Company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses.

 iii.
-There has not been an occasion in case of the Company during the year under reportto transfer any amounts to the Investor Education & Protection Fund and therefore thequestion of delay in transferring such amounts does not arise.
+There has not been an occasion in case of the Company during the year under reportto transfer any sums to the Investor Education & Protection Fund and therefore thequestion of delay in transferring such sums does not arise.

-ANNEXURE "A" TO INDEPENDENT AUDITORS' REPORT
+ANNEXURE A TO INDEPENDENT AUDITORS' REPORT

 1. (a) The Company has maintained proper records showing full particularsincluding quantitative details and situation of fixed assets.

 (b) As explained to us the Management has physically verified fixed assets during theyear and no discrepancies have been noticed.
 In our opinion the frequency of physicalverification of fixed assets is reasonable.

-2. The Company does not any inventories.
-Hence reporting under clause 3(ii) of theOrder is not applicable to the Company.
+2. The Company does not have any inventories.
+Hence reporting under clause3(ii) of the Order is not applicable to the Company.

 (b) The loans advanced to the aforesaid companies are repayable on demand and interestaccrues accordingly and on that basis the same is regular.

 (c) In respect of aforesaid loans there is no amount which is overdue for more thanninety days.